bhaskargurram/Capstone-Project/README.md

 Any general android user, who wants to set reminders.

 <b>Features</b>
-<br/>● Can set Reminders with images
+<br/>● Set Reminders with images
-<br/>● Can add a task list in a reminder.
+<br/>● Add a list of tasks for a reminder.
 <br/>● Displays flash cards of saved reminders
 <br/>● Frequency can be adjusted
 <br/>● Uses Facebook's Graph API to get friends birthday reminders